roommen/NASSCOMHackathon/README.md

-# TECHGIG Code Gladiators 2018
+# Nasscom Paytm Hackathon

-Set of blockchain solutions built for the event
+Set of solutions built for the NASSCOM PayTM Women in Tech hackathon